 Background and objective

-Through two application rounds, the FRAME, VOICE, REPORT support facility will finance communication actions of European civil society organisations in order to raise awareness and increase engagement of EU citizens in the efforts towards realising the Global Goals.
-The grants also involve a joint learning cycle for grantees.
+Through two application rounds (one in 2018 and one in 2019) FRAME, VOICE, REPORT! financed communication actions of European civil society organisations in order to raise awareness and increase engagement of EU citizens in the efforts towards realising the Global Goals.
+The grants also involved a joint learning cycle for grantees.
+See all granted Actions under "Grant overview"

 Wilde Ganzen (www.wildeganzen.nl) from the Netherlands and CISU (www.cisu.dk) from Denmark were both part of the EU funded project Reframing the Message that wanted to raise awareness about and question the values and frames used in development communication as well as stressing global interconnectedness and causes and context of poverty and inequality.
 Reframing the message produced a background and toolbox document as well as a communication toolkit.